jafayassine03/Google-Homepage-Clone/README.md

 Google Homepage Clone

-This project is a clone of the Google homepage, built step by step to practice front-end fundamentals and clean project structure.
+This project is a clone of the Google homepage, built step by step to practice front-end fundamentals, clean structure, and basic interactivity.

-The current version includes HTML and CSS, closely matching the layout and basic styling of the original Google homepage.
+The current version includes HTML, CSS, and JavaScript, closely matching the layout and basic behavior of the original Google homepage.
-JavaScript functionality will be added in future updates.

 🚀 Current Features